directdemocracy-vote/doc/README.md

 ### 3.4 Verification and Counting

-**Organizations:** publishers, observers.
+**Organizations:** publishers.

 **Publications:** ballot, registration, vote.

-Anyone, with or without the help of [observers](observer.md), can verify the information published by anonymized citizens, trustees, stations, etc. to detect possible frauds in the system.
+Anyone, including [publishers](publisher.md), can verify the information published by anonymized citizens, trustees, stations, etc. to detect possible frauds in the system.
 For example, for each [station](station.md) and each [referendum](referendum.nd), the number of published [registrations](registration.md) should match the number of published [ballots](ballot.md).
 Also, the published [ballots](ballot.md) should match the published [votes](vote.md).
 More details about verification and counting are provided [here](voting.md).